adeyarmin/flashcards.github.io/command_line/introduction.md

 ### cat

-`cat` allows us to create single or multiple files, view contain of file, concatenate files and redirect output in terminal or files.
+`cat` allows us to create single or multiple files, view content of files, concatenate files and redirect output in terminal or files.

 ### touch